 Rae has done substantial research into musicians’ injuries and has graduated with a PhD on focal dystonia, a devastating neurological condition which can end a musician’s career.
 Her PhD Focal Dystonia; a Way to Recovery Through Retraining has been published by Paladinomedia and was nominated by the Faculty for the Best Thesis Award.
 Rae has given presentations on her research in London, Vienna, Manchester, Turkey, Serbia, Portugal, Aspen, China and throughout Australia and New Zealand.
 She was keynote speaker at the 2009 Australasian Piano Pedagogy Conference, the 2010 Western Australia Music Teachers Conference and the 2015 Conference for the Australasian Society for Performance Arts Healthcare.
-Rae is shortly to publish an interactive e-book called Fit 4 Piano which focuses on the development of injury preventative piano technique at every level, from the beginner to the advanced pianist.
+Rae is shortly to publish an interactive e-book called Fit 4 Piano which focuses on the development of injury preventative piano technique from the beginner to the advanced pianist.
 This will contain videos of a series of exercises and also repertoire excerpts showing how these are relevant to repertoire at all levels.
 Rae is part of an international panel of researchers who are investigating health education and mobility for musicians.

 Rae is Artistic Director of the Wallace National Piano Competition and the Wallace International Piano Festival, set up in 2013 to provide a platform for the best of New Zealand's young pianists.